learning-bootcamps/iOS-Development-Bootcamp-July-2023/README.md

 - Understanding the differences between classes, structs, and enums
 - When to use classes, structs, and enums in your app design
 - Reference types vs. value types in memory management
-- Understanding closures and their syntax
-- Using closures for callbacks and asynchronous programming
-- Exploring higher-order functions like map, filter, and reduce
 - Handling errors in Swift with do-try-catch blocks
 - Creating custom error types and error handling best practices
 - Working with NSError and error chaining